spattisson/zaproxy/Contributing-Changes.md

 However if you have imported the [zaproxy](https://github.com/zaproxy/) projects into Eclipse using the psf referred to in the [Building](Building) page you will need to:

+  * For Eclipse
-1. In Eclipse select the menu Window -> Show View -> Other
+    1. Select the menu Window -> Show View -> Other
       * Git / Git Repositories
-1. In the Git Repositories tab
-  * Right click the _project_/Remotes/origin node and select "Configure Push..."
+    1. In the Git Repositories tab Right click the _project_/Remotes/origin node
+    1. Select "Configure Push..."
-  * Enter your repo's URI
+    1. Enter your repo's URI

 ### Change your IDE to also point to the zaproxy projects

+  * For Eclipse
-1. In the Eclipse Git Repositories tab
+    1. Select the Git Repositories tab
-  * Right click the _project_/Remotes node and select "Create Remote"
+    1. Right click the _project_/Remotes node and select "Create Remote"
-  * Enter a Remote name of "upstream"
+    1. Enter a Remote name of "upstream"
-  * Select "Configure fetch"
+    1. Select "Configure fetch"
-  * Enter the original [zaproxy](https://github.com/zaproxy/) repo URI
+    1. Enter the original [zaproxy](https://github.com/zaproxy/) repo URI

-## Create a fork for you to work on
+### Create a branch for you to work on

+  * For Eclipse
-1. In Eclipse right click the project
+    1. Right click the project
-  * Team -> Switch to -> New Branch...
+    1. Team -> Switch to -> New Branch...

+### Make and test your changes

+Which is out of the scope of this guide ;)

+### Commit your changes back to your repo

+  * For Eclipse
+    1. Right click the project
+    1. Team -> Commit...
+    1. Enter a suitable commit message, referring to any bugs fixed as per https://help.github.com/articles/closing-issues-via-commit-messages/
+    1. Double check you've included the right files
+    1. "Commit and Push"

+  * In GitHub
+    1. Go to your project
+    1. Click "Pull Request"

+### To pick up the latest changes from the zaproxy projects

+  * For Eclipse
+    1. For each project
+    1. Right click the project
+    1. Select "Team -> Remote -> Fetch From..."
+    1. Choose the "upstream" remote